hunteke/temoa/docs/source/Documentation.rst

 GitHub.
 If you want to simply run the model, you can download Temoa from GitHub as a zip file.
 Navigate to our `Github repo <https://github.com/TemoaProject/temoa>`__, and click the green ‘clone or download’ button near the top-right corner.
-Select ‘Download ZIP,’ and you can download the entire Temoa ‘energysystem’ (our main branch) to your local machine.
+Select ‘Download ZIP,’ and you can download the entire Temoa :code:`energysystem` (our main branch) to your local machine.
 The second option creates a local copy of the model source code in our GitHub repository.
 This is a two step process: first install git and then ‘clone’ the repository.
 Under Linux, git can be installed through the default